justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 New words, especially from mathematics, can put people off learning about things.
 Often though, the pay off is that we can use terms that have a precise meaning, and implement them in such a way that we can provide the same guarantees and expressive power that they have in the mathematical world to our own progams.
 This lets us communicate better with our compilers and other programmers, what our intentions are.

+To read more on pure functional programming in Scala I recommend three books: Functional Programming in Scala [^1] FP for Mortals [^2] and Advanced Scala [^3].

 ## Semigroups

 A semigroup is an algebra that has a binary associative operation; a function that takes two values of the same type and combines them into a single value.